ARTS & CULTURE SERVICE TRACK

 Volunteer Needs: Navigators (tour guides), and volunteers behind the scenes in education, digital services, library, collection management, development, marketing, and conservation, as well as research opportunities, data entry, cataloging, special events, park and trail assistance, etc.

 Volunteer Hours/Days: Monday-Friday, 9:00 am - 5:00 pm; Occasional Saturday/Sunday and after hour opportunities.
+Hours differ based on assignment.
 Department volunteers need to be on a set weekly schedule.

 Peninsula Fine Arts Center (*.7 miles from CNU)